-Simulation of Cherenkov light in the ice is done by directly propagating individual photons accounting for the state of the art properties of glacial ice.
-Such component of simulation needs graphics processing units (GPU).
-GPUs are an essential component of the distributed computing infrastructure.
-The addition of data filtering and processing adds further complexity.
 A physicist supports this task by performing runtime basic data checks to verify evident configuration errors; low and high level data verification by comparing simulation data from different production sites and different historical simulation releases to experimental data; and analysis-level data checks expected by working groups for the very early stages of physics analyses.
 The physicist maintains the simulation production web portal to keep all stakeholders informed of simulation production status and issues.
+This group is currently managed by a staff scientist at UW Madison.